 Today, I want us to focus on the two reasons you’re blogging.
-You may not know it, but your blogs are serving two purposes.
-Or two different kinds of reader.
+You may not know it, but your blog is serving two purposes.
+Or two different kinds of readers.

 Let’s split your blogs into two piles: